Dr. Greene's Answer

 When a baby is still hungry after 32 ounces or nursing 8-10 times, it may be time to start solid foods.
 Typically, this occurs sometime between 4 to 6 months of age.

 There are several other indicators that your baby is ready to start solid foods.
-First, note that the AAP recommends breastfeeding as the sole source of nutrition for your baby for about 6 months.
+First, note that the American Academy of Pediatrics (AAP) recommends breastfeeding as the sole source of nutrition for your baby for about 6 months.
 In addition, they advise that most babies are ready to start solid foods when they reach the following milestones:

 - They can sit in a high chair or feeding chair and hold their head upright.